-From the opposite side of the peninsula, a Bengali official\ contributes the information that girls in his country 'are precocious to a degree and unless steps be taken for providing universal education, moral training and occupation of these girls, and for and Sessions, Judge, Hoshangabad. iv, p.
-448, Mahamahopadhyaya Sastracharva, Siva Dandapaniswami Dikshitar, Chidambaram, Aug.
+From the opposite side of the peninsula, a Bengali official\ contributes the information that girls in his be taken for providing universal education, moral training and occupation of these girls, and for and Sessions, Judge, Hoshangabad. iv, p.
+448, Mahamahopadhyaya Sastracharya, Siva Dandapaniswami Dikshitar, Chidambaram, Aug.
 9th, 1928: 'The husband must take care not to make her go astray for want of intercourse at the proper time.
 Every man should have his daughter married at all events before the age of puberty.' iv, p.
 457, K. S. Krishna Sastrial, Principal Madras Sanskrit College, Aug.
 13th, 1928: 'When a girl attains maturity after her twelfth year, she has got a longing and capacity for intercourse, and within the sixteenth day after her attaining puberty, her consummation should take place.
 So say the Shastras.
-If, by some reason, it has to be delayed, it must be performed within the sixteenth day of the second menstruation or of the third so that there may be no room for secret vices while she remains in her father's home.'
+If, by some reason, it has to be delayed, it must be performed within the sixteenth day of the second menstruation or of the third so that there changing the whole religious and moral outlook of our society, the deferring of the consummation of marriage till a conventional age . . . will lead to a state of immorality - which is unknown to our society and which must be resisted by all means.'